qutang/mhealth-storage-format/annotation-format.md

 2. `START_TIME` is **required** to be the second column, indicating the start time of the annotation.
 2. `STOP_TIME` is **required** to be the third column, indicating the stop time of the annotation.
 3.
-4. If containing multiple participants, `PARTICIPANT_ID` should be inserted as the last column.
+4. If containing multiple participants, `PARTICIPANT_ID` should be appended as the last column.

 {% endmethod %}